dprabin25/BioShift/README.md

 # BioShift
-BioShift is a structured prompt based framework that leverages LLMs that are broadly trained text on the internet, e.g., ChatGPT .
-BioShift is designed as interpretive engines to mimic expert reasoning in immune-microbiome analysis.
-Our approach guides users through a structured analysis workflow that begins by scanning for well-known shifts and coordinated patterns, mirroring initial expert steps of validating biological signals and ensuring the observations are meaningful.
-This is followed by the generation of biological interpretations, which users are then required to validate through manual literature review.
-This review process ensures scientific rigor and also serves as a valuable training exercise for researchers new to the field, helping them develop critical knowledge of immune–microbiome interactions.
-As a case study, we applied BioShift to a real-world, longitudinal multi-omics dataset from a patient with periodontitis.
-This application demonstrates how a prompt-based approach facilitates the extraction of interpretable, literature-grounded insights from immunological and microbial data.
+BioShift is a structured, LLM-powered framework that guides immune–microbiome analysis through an expert-like workflow.
+It begins by scanning data for known shifts and coordinated patterns to validate biological signals, then generates AI-driven interpretations, which users confirm through manual literature review to ensure scientific rigor.
+This approach not only produces reliable, interpretable results but also serves as a training tool for researchers, building knowledge of immune–microbiome interactions.

 ## Setting up Your API credits and getting API key
 You may modify codes in BioShiftPipeline.py based on your Large Language model.